 Obviously, your own mileage may vary.
 The point is, when your fraud detection system rejects one transaction that it should have approved, you're not just losing out on that one transaction.
 The potential downstream impacts of that rejection can't be ignored.

 Concerned about revenue leakage due to your current fraud protection system?
 Guidance works with partners like Signifyd to help, which can result in as much as a 454% ROI.
-Contact Guidance and learn more about how an intelligently managed fraud system can provide significant revenue lift and a financial guarantee against chargebacks.
+Contact Guidance, an Episerver solution partner, and learn more about how an intelligently managed fraud system can provide significant revenue lift and a financial guarantee against chargebacks.